Hadrianxx/DFS-Analytics-Toolbox/README.md

     docker-compose up --build
     ```

    `docker-compose` will build the image if it's not on your machine, then bring up the `dfstools` service.
+The current image is about 1.2 GB.

 2. When the notebook server is ready, you'll see a line like